-The purpose of the Jackson Scholar Program is to assist student to develop into future leaders who have a strong foundation in ethics and a clear awareness of their own values.
-The current program has several components.
+The purpose of the Jackson Scholar Program is to assist students to develop into future leaders

-1. Recruitment: We select Jackson Scholars based on GPA, quality of the application letters, and interviews.
+1. Recruitment: We select Jackson Scholars based on GPA, application letters, and interviews.

-2. Jackson Scholars receive a $500 stipend for each semester they are enrolled in the program.
+2. Jackson Scholars receive a $500 award for each semester they are enrolled in the program.

 3. Jackson Scholars will take one ethics course per semester.
 Students usually take the following courses: